Establishing and Calculating Child Support in a Virginia Divorce

 The Other Responsibilities of the Parents - The court will also look at the other lawful responsibilities of both parents.
 For example, if the non-custodial parent is paying child support from a previous marriage, the court will consider that obligation also.
 Necessities of life, such as rent and food will also be considered by the court.
 However, the court will not reduce child support payments to make it easier for you to pay discretionary obligations.
 For example, a parent cannot buy an expensive car instead of providing for his or her own children.

-New Jersey has passed a law requiring the courts to use Child Support Guidelines in all child support cases.
+Virginia Child Support Guidelines should be used as a guide in all child support cases.
 The Guideline's amount is the correct amount.
 However, you can argue that the Guidelines amounts are wrong.
 First you must complete the Guidelines and show the amount.
 Then you can then explain your concerns in the comments section of the Guidelines.

-Parents cannot agree to not support their children.
-The state legislature decided that "the law and policy of this State is that the child's best interest is of paramount importance and cannot be altered by the parties.
+Generally, parents do not have the right to agree to not support their children.
 A parent has a legal obligation to provide support for the child [in proportion to their gross earnings]."

 The math to determine the Guideline amount is fairly simple.
 The Legislature provided a form which must be followed.
 The Child Support Calculator follows the Guidelines and is an easy way to avoid doing the math yourself.
 However, here is an overview for those who are interested.